-On 10 November 2022, the Strategic Study “Zero Carbon Technology Roadmap”, promoted by Eni in collaboration with The European House - Ambrosetti, was presented in Brussels.
-The analysis was carried out with the aim of providing a reference framework of the technologies required to achieve full decarbonization in the European Union by 2050, concluding on the need to promote the principle of technological neutrality, for which it provides practical examples and detailed policy proposals.
+The European House – Ambrosetti, in collaboration with Eni, promotes a Strategic Study called “Zero Carbon Technology Roadmap”.
+An analysis carried out with the aim of providing a reference framework of the technologies required to achieve full decarbonization in the European Union by 2050 and which mainly relies on promote the principle of technological neutrality, for which it provides practical examples and detailed policy proposals.

 The study is based on a first-of-its-kind methodology: a rigorous analysis of 185 sources of academic-scientific literature and the discussion with 56 stakeholders, including academic experts and managers from Europe's major hard-to-abate supply chains, led to the identification of 100 key technologies for decarbonization.
 Such a broad and inclusive mapping of the technological options available today to institutions, citizens, businesses and research organisations highlights the fact that they must be considered in a synergetic and complementary way and assessed on the basis of their real contribution to reducing CO2 emissions.